dshaneg/dshaneg.github.io/_posts/2016-10-11-git-mergetool.md

 the correct order of parameters that kdiff3 likes.*)

 Now that I have all three tools set up, I can switch between them just by changing the value of the `tool` line of the `[merge]` or `[diff]` section.
 You can do this either with your editor, or on the command line.
-To quickly change your merge tool from the command line, you'd type
+To quickly change your merge tool from the command line, you'd type...

 ```sh
 git config --global merge.tool kdiff3
 ```

-and to set your diff tool to diffmerge, you'd type
+...and to set your diff tool to diffmerge, you'd type...

 ```sh
 git config --global diff.tool diffmerge